 (I) uranium-233 is present in the package;

-(II) the mass of plutonium exceeds 1% of the mass of uranium-235;
+(II) the mass of plutonium exceeds one percent of the mass of uranium-235;

 (III) the uranium is of unknown uranium-235 enrichment, or greater than 24 weight percent enrichment; or

 (IV) substances having a moderating effectiveness (i.e. an average hydrogen density greater than H2 O) (e.g. certain hydrocarbon oils or plastics) are present in any form, except as polyethylene used for packing or wrapping.